 A maintenance mechanic’s job may seem to be straightforward and sheerly mechanical.

-However, they need more than just physical dexterity to perform their routine tasks.
+However, the maintenance mechanic job description entails that they need more than just physical dexterity to perform their routine tasks.
 They need to be intelligent, intuitive, and agile while performing the following tasks:

 1. Preventative maintenance